SECTION 1010 - DEFINITIONS

 MATERIALS.
 Any substances specified for the use in the construction of the project and its appurtenances.

 MATERIALS INSTRUCTIONAL MEMORANDUM (MATERIALS I.M.).
-This is an instruction prepared by the Iowa DOT’s Office of Materials.
+This is an instruction prepared by the Iowa DOT’s Construction and Materials Bureau.
 These may identify approved sources of various qualities or types of materials, sampling, testing, and approval procedures, and conditions for acceptance and use.

 MOBILIZATION.
 Mobilization shall consist of preparatory work and operations for all items under the contract, including, but not limited to, those necessary for the movement of personnel, equipment, supplies, and incidentals to the project site, and for the establishment of all offices, buildings, and other facilities, which must be performed or costs incurred prior to beginning work on the various items on the project site.